unimorphic/adaptive-material-ui/docs/pages/docs/codeSplitting.md

 # Code Splitting

-Each device type is split into it's own file using React [lazy](https://react.dev/reference/react/lazy) so a Android device won't load iOS styles.
+Each device type is split into it's own file using React [lazy](https://react.dev/reference/react/lazy) so each device type only loads the relevant styles (a Android device won't load iOS styles).
 The imports are destructured so only the referenced components are included in the build (tree shaking) while keeping a single import per device type to reduce network calls.
 The build tool has to support this feature to work, those known with support: